 - Your facility's main number at which you can leave an outgoing voicemail for worried parents and guardians

-Make sure you and your staff know how to alert emergency contacts in a variety of ways.
+Make sure you and your child care staff know how to alert emergency contacts in a variety of ways.
 If your cell phones get left behind and you need to use social media, for example, staff need the log-in information.
 Similarly, make sure you have an emergency kit that any staff member can easily grab that contains emergency necessities.
 Also ensure all staff members have an extra cell phone charger, change for pay phones, and the location of the nearest publicly available computers with internet access.

-Having these protocols in place allows teachers and staff to focus on the most important step during any child care emergency: keeping the children safe.
+Having these safety protocols in place allows teachers and staff to focus on the most important step during any child care emergency: keeping the children safe.

 Reach emergency contacts after a threat has passed